 Often overlooked in favour of the much larger and more well-known Te Papa Museum, Wellington Museum gives you an incredibly intimate view into The Coolest Little Capital and all of its history.

-The museum also gives you a nice insight into all of the city’s little quirks, as well as its local celebrities such as Paddy the Wanderer, a dog who was so loved by absolutely everyone that when he passed he had a drinking fountain erected in his memory.
+One of our favourites was Paddy the Wanderer, a dog who was so loved by absolutely everyone that when he passed he had a drinking fountain erected in his memory.

 Wellington Museum does exactly what it says on the tin: it tells the story of Wellington.
 But it does so in such entertaining and innovative ways that you’ll easily lose hours of your day here.

 Other articles you will love:

-- 28 of the Most Beautiful New Zealand Beaches
+- The Most Beautiful New Zealand Beaches

 - Fascinating Facts About New Zealand

 - Things to do in Wairarapa, New Zealand + Food, Accommodation & More!